muxinc/media-chrome/docs/media-controller.md

 ```

 # Layout - Slots
 Slots are used to tell `<media-controller/>` where you want your controls positioned.
 Even if you aren't explicitly naming a slot, you're still using one (the "default slot").
-Below is a discussion of available slots and how they work.

-Slots are used to tell `<media-controller/>` where you want your controls positioned.
 Most commonly, you'll put media control elements like `<media-play-button/>` or `<media-fullscreen-button/>` inside slots.
-But any arbitrary markup can be placed inside a lot.
+But any arbitrary markup can be placed inside a slot.

-This gives you the flexibility to customize your player.
+This gives you a lot of flexibility when customizing your player.
 For example, here is a player that has an h3 title in the top slot and a play button in the centered slot.

 ```html
 <media-controller>